su-linterhell/World_Weather_Analysis/README.md

 # World Weather Analysis
+In this project, I have successfully requested data via an API call from OpenWeatherMap.
+This data was then used to create visualizations via Matplotlib & Matlab.
+In addition to this, I used Google's API to create heatmaps via gmaps.

 ## Overview
 The purpose of this project is to be able to map cities throughout the world, and give customers the capability of choosing their weather preferences.
 This incorporates mapping weather conditions, having customers choose their ideal weather, providing nearby lodging based on weather and building an intinerary for a trip.
 ## Results